MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 **Function templates deduce their template argument types and then use reference collapsing rules.**

-It is common to write a function template that passes (or *forwards*) its parameters to another function.
-It is important to understand how template type deduction works for function templates that take rvalue references.
+A function template that passes (or *forwards*) its parameters to another function is a common pattern.
+It's important to understand how template type deduction works for function templates that take rvalue references.

 If the function argument is an rvalue, the compiler deduces the argument to be an rvalue reference.
-For example, if you pass an rvalue reference to an object of type `X` to a template function that takes type `T&&` as its parameter, template argument deduction deduces `T` to be `X`.
-Therefore, the parameter has type `X&&`.
+For example, assume you pass an rvalue reference to an object of type `X` to a template function that takes type `T&&` as its parameter.
+Template argument deduction deduces `T` to be `X`, so the parameter has type `X&&`.
 If the function argument is an lvalue or **`const`** lvalue, the compiler deduces its type to be an lvalue reference or **`const`** lvalue reference of that type.

 The following example declares one structure template and then specializes it for various reference types.
 The `print_type_and_value` function takes an rvalue reference as its parameter and forwards it to the appropriate specialized version of the `S::print` method.
 The `main` function demonstrates the various ways to call the `S::print` method.